ga4gh/va-spec/docs/source/modeling-foundations.rst

 In the VA-Spec data, each assertion of knowledge about a variant is captured in a self-contained **Statement** object.
 The :ref:`GKS Core-IM<core-information-model>` provides a rich and powerful model where:

- * the :ref:`Statement class<Statement>` roots a larger data structure supporting clear and precise tracking of the evidence and provenance information
+ * the :ref:`Statement <Statement>` class roots a larger data structure supporting clear and precise tracking of the evidence and provenance information
- * the semantics of what is assessed or reported to be true in a Statement is explicitly structured in terms of a subject, predicate, object, and qualifier(s) (the statement’s ‘Proposition’)
+ * the semantics of what is assessed or reported to be true in a Statement (i.e. its 'Proposition') are explicitly structured in terms of subject, predicate, object, and qualifier attributes
  * Statements can report a more nuanced assessment of the state of confidence or evidence surrounding this Proposition

 These features of the Core-IM Statement model are described below.